Overcoming these challenges are key to using agile for an ERP implementation. It’s well worth the effort.

 Part-time resources outside of scrum team participation will have to be managed as well.
 For example, the person in charge of auditing may only be devoting 10% of their time to the agile project overall.
 The program manager will have to help coordinate their time to ensure their availability and commitment to the agile project when auditing is needed.

-5. Required Bureaucracy for Large Projects
+5 Required Bureaucracy for Large Projects

 To keep the project on track, it is typical that the higher-ups are involved in formal Stage Gate Reviews and that they have what they need to support the review.
 Typically, in large-scale projects, more output and documentation are required to get full support from review board members.
 A paradox with implementing agile is that there will be more focus on incremental development throughout the project and less on documentation in general.
-This complicates the team’s ability to provide board level transparency of spend and risk management.
+This complicates the team’s ability to provide board-level transparency of spend and risk management.

 In agile projects, it is more difficult to define risk sharing between the company and vendor.
 Contracts for large-scale programs tend to be waterfall or deliverable-based, with penalties or incentives driving cost and schedule performance which enables companies to hold vendors accountable for delivering full scope.
-On the contrary, Agile assumes cost and time is fixed when scope is variable.
+By contrast, agile assumes cost and time is fixed when scope is variable.
 This situation flies in the face of the standard belief that much of the scope of ERP is not flexible.
 One area that this complicates is defining and resolving the concept of warranty support.
 This is another reason that everyone in the project, on both client and vendor sides, must have the same definition of “done” for each sprint.

 - The Top 10 Internal Issues Impacting Vendor Relations

 - Let’s Face It – Risk Happens: Pay a Little Now, or a Lot Later